-I am often asked by customers and prospects, what are the drawbacks of an electric power sprayer.
-Here are my top 5 Drawbacks of Electric Power Sprayers.
+I am often asked by customers and prospects, what are the drawbacks of an electric power sprayer?
+Here are my top 5 drawbacks of electric pump sprayers.

-- Lower Output - Electric sprayers are generally lower output or volume (as measured in gallons per minute or GPM) than gas powered sprayers.
-This means that electric pumps are generally not suited for high volume jobs such as termite pretreats, large weed pre-emergent jobs, or driving a large boom (e.g. golf course fairway sprayer).
+1. Lower Output - Electric sprayers are generally lower output or volume (as measured in gallons per minute or GPM) than gas-powered sprayers.
+This means that 12V electric sprayer pumps are generally not suited for high-volume jobs such as termite pretreats, large weed pre-emergent jobs, or driving a large boom (e.g. golf course fairway sprayer).

-- Lower Pressure - Electric sprayers generally provide lower pressure than gas-powered sprayers.
+2. Lower Pressure - Electric sprayers generally provide lower pressure than gas-powered sprayers.
 Pressure is measured in pounds per square inch or PSI.
-Electric pumps are not suited for high pressure jobs such as spraying tall trees or long distances.
+12V electric sprayer pumps are not suited for high-pressure jobs such as spraying tall trees or long distances.
 Longer hoses can be a problem for the lower pressure electric pumps to push through.
-We have also seen hose problems with low pressure electric pumps.
+We have also seen hose problems with low-pressure electric pesticide spray pumpspump sprayers.
 Here are 2 examples:

-- The spray hose wound too tightly on the reel and the pump doesn’t have enough pressure to push the water through the squished down hose.
+2. The spray hose wound too tightly on the reel, and the pump doesn’t have enough pressure to push the water through the squished-down hose.

-- Volume Pressure Tradeoff – In addition to generally having less volume and less pressure than gas powered pumps, electric pumps usually have a significant tradeoff between volume and pressure.
-You can find a higher pressure electric pump but it will be lower volume (and vice versa).
-On the other hand, gas powered pumps are available in high volume, high pressure if needed (for example, diaphragm pumps).
+3. Volume Pressure Tradeoff – In addition to generally having less volume and less pressure than gas-powered pumps, 12V electric sprayer pumps usually have a significant tradeoff between volume and pressure.
+You can find a higher pressure electric pump, but it will be lower volume (and vice versa).
+On the other hand, gas-powered pumps are available in high volume, high pressure if needed (for example, diaphragm pumps).
 You won’t find a 12V high-pressure spray pump that also delivers high volume.

-4. Transferring Sprayer to another Vehicle – Electric pumps are usually wired to the truck battery.
-For this reason, if you have to transfer the rig to another vehicle (for example the initial vehicle requires service), it is a little more involved.
+4. Transferring Sprayer to another Vehicle – Electric pump sprayers are usually wired to the truck battery.
+For this reason, if you have to transfer the rig to another vehicle (for example, the initial vehicle requires service), it is a little more involved.
 The rig must be wired to the battery of the new vehicle.
-Contrast this to a gas powered sprayer, where the power source is part of the sprayer.
+Contrast this to a gas-powered sprayer, where the power source is part of the sprayer.
 It just needs to be transferred to the backup vehicle.
 No wiring is required.

 5. Fail Points – For pest and weed control, there isn’t a “best” 12V high-pressure spray pump.
-Our experience is that all 12-volt electric pumps commonly used for pest control and weed control applications have weak points that fail.
+Our experience is that all 12V electric sprayer pumps commonly used for pest control and weed control applications have weak points that fail.
 Examples:

-- Shurflo – generally reliable pumps.
+- Shurflo – Generally reliable pumps.
 The pressure switch senses demand (i.e., you are squeezing the spray gun trigger) and turns the pump on.
-The constant off and on takes its toll on this switch which is the first component to fail.
-Also, if you don’t occasionally run clean water through the pump, some chemicals build up in the valves, which is a problem.
+The constant off and on takes its toll on this switch, which is the first component to fail.
+Also, if you don’t occasionally run clean water through the electric sprayer pump, some chemicals build up in the valves, which is a problem.

-- Pumptec – These are heavier duty pumps than Shurflo.
+- Pumptec – These are heavier duty 12V electric sprayer pumps than Shurflo.
 They draw more amps than Shurflo.
-We recommend these pumps be run off a separate battery (not the truck battery) or the vehicle be left running while the pump is on.
-If the pump is operated from the pump battery, the battery will run down and the pump motor will begin running hot.
-Eventually the motor will burn up.
+We recommend these pumps be run off a separate battery (not the truck battery), or the vehicle be left running while the pump is on.
+If the pesticide spray pump is operated from the pump battery, the battery will run down, and the pump motor will begin running hot.
+Eventually, the motor will burn up.
 This is not a warranty situation.

-- I make points a through c above as issues to be aware of and deal with.
-Not as reasons to avoid these pumps.
+- I make points ‘1A’ through ‘3C’ above as issues to be aware of and deal with.
+Not as reasons to avoid these 12V electric pump sprayers.

 I would appreciate your comments.